What is my net worth?

 Your Net Worth Statement – How To Calculate It And What It Is

 Next, make two sections, one for your assets and one for your liabilities.
-Using the lists above as an example of what to include, write down all of your assets and their current value along with all of your liabilities and the amount you owe for each one.
+Using the lists above as an example of what to include, write down all of your assets and their current value.
+Then, write down all of your liabilities and the amount you owe for each one.

 Assets – Liabilities = Net Worth

-Once you’re done, your spreadsheet or piece of paper might look like the net worth statement below.
+Once you complete the exercise, your spreadsheet or piece of paper might look like the net worth statement below.
 If you’d like a copy of the excel spreadsheet in the image below, please contact me and I’ll email it to you.

 Why A Net Worth Calculation Is Useful